JoyM268/centralized-lab-management-system/README.md

 ### Prerequisites

-Both Admin and Student machines must be running a Debian-based Linux distribution (like Ubuntu) and have Python 3 installed.
+-   Both Admin and Student machines must be running a Debian-based Linux distribution (like Ubuntu).

--   Install Python dependencies:
+-   **Python 3**: The scripts require Python 3.
+You can download it from [python.org](https://www.python.org/downloads/) or install it using your distribution's package manager.
+-   **Tkinter**: This GUI toolkit is required.
+If it's not installed with Python by default, you can install it on Debian-based systems with the following command:

+    ```
+    sudo apt-get update && sudo apt-get install python3-tk
+    ```
+-   **Python Packages**: Install the required packages using the `requirements.txt` file.

     ```
     pip install -r requirements.txt
     ```